BRC Website Home

 Quainton Virtual Stockbook - Where are they now?

 Hawthorn Leslie 0-4-0ST No. 3718

 Four of the severn APC Swanscombe engines, Nos 1, 3, 4 and 6, have been preserved and are in various conditions.
-As was common elsewhere engine parts tended to get mixed and 3718 carries a sister's slide bar and her regulator has No.3 stamped on it!
-No.4 is almost in a ready to steam condition but actually requires an in-the-frames steam test, insurance approvals, running-in and leak testing is required before she is ready for use.
+As was common elsewhere engine parts tended to get mixed and 3718 carries a sister's slide bar and the regulator has No.3 stamped on it!
+No.4 arrived in almost a ready to steam condition, but actually required an in-the-frames steam test, insurance approvals, running-in and leak testing before use.
 A vacuum brake has been added and steam heating will probably be installed.

 |Builder :-||Hawthorn Leslie||Date Built :-||1928||Works No. :-||3718|

 |Tractive Effort :-||21, 425 lb||Boiler Pressure :-||160 psi||Cylinder Dimensions :-||16" x 24"|

 |Weight :-||25t 0c||Driving Wheel Dia. :-||3' 3"||Owner :-||Private|

 Text © Quainton Railway Society / Photographs © Quainton Railway Society or referenced photographer